 4. Provided the compensatory allowance to judges who are transferring from one High court to another.

-5. Enabled the retired judge of high court to act as adhoc judge of the Supreme Court.
+5. Enabled the retired judge of the High Court to act as ad-hoc judge of the Supreme Court.

 6. Provided for the procedure for determining the age of the Supreme Court and High Court judges.

 1. Affirmed the power of Parliament to amend any part of the Constitution including Fundamental Rights.